tchambon/deepfrench/README.md

 But, when the LM is trained, using it to do tasks like classification is quick and requires much less data.
 ULMFiT shows state of the art results with much less data and computation (using a pretrained model) than previous approaches.

-Since ULMFiT release in early 2018, other projets (using the same ideas of transfer learning with a pretrained LM) have been released with new SOTA (like Google BERT).
+Since ULMFiT release in early 2018, other projects (using the same ideas of transfer learning with a pretrained LM) have been released with new SOTA (like Google BERT).
 ULMFiT seems to still have very competitive results and is lightweight compared to models like BERT (further testing needs to be done to evaluate the differences).